[Recipes 2 + 3 + 4] PUTTANESCA + SWEET TOMATO SAUCE with CHILLI PRAWNS + SWEET TOMATO SAUCE with TUNA and PEAS

 Heat oil in a large heavy-based saucepan over medium heat.
 Cook the onion for 3 minutes.
 Add garlic and cook for 2 minutes.
 Add carrot and sweet potato and continue cooking, covered, for about 10 minutes, stirring often.
 Add tomato paste and cook, uncovered, for a further 5 minutes, stirring often.

-Add apple, verjuice, passata (or half the chopped fresh tomatoes), water and parsley stalks.
+Add apple, verjuice, passata, water and parsley stalks.
 Simmer, covered, over a low heat for 20-25 minutes.
 Stir occasionally.

 Remove parsley stalks with tongs.
 Whizz with a stick blender or food processor until completely smooth.

-Stir through the 2 cans diced tomatoes (or the other half of your chopped fresh tomatoes).
+Stir through the 2 cans diced tomatoes.
 Simmer, covered, for a further 10 minutes.
 Season.
 Stir through basil.

 ♦ Divide the sauce into four lots of about 1⅓ cups (600g) each; and use as required, for the following recipes.

-Meanwhile, for tonight’s dinner, cook tortellini in boiling water until al dente.
+Meanwhile, for tonight’s dinner, cook ravioli in boiling water until al dente.
 Drain.

-Serve one portion of warm sweet tomato sauce over tortellini, scattered with parmesan.
+Serve one portion of warm sweet tomato sauce over ravioli, scattered with parmesan.

 -